Barry Ferguson: Early life

+Around the age of 8 he began playing for Mill United in Hamilton.
+In his early teens, although highly rated, he made it into the last thirty or so candidates for the Scotland Schoolboys squad at trials in Largs only to be rejected due to his 5 ft 5 in stature.

 Having trained with Rangers since 1991, Ferguson signed a professional contract upon finishing his education at Brannock High School in 1994.
 Aside from his brother, Ferguson's idol was Ian Durrant, who was still an important player when he joined the club.